Back to news

 Solms Delta

-Celebrating what it means to be South African through the food, the people, the music and, of course, the wine, Solms-Delta has created a sense of pride, belonging and ownership to the generations of those who have called this historic farm home.
+Celebrating what it means to be South African through the food, the people, the music and, of course, the wine, Solms-Delta has created a sense of pride, belonging and ownership for the generations of those who have called this historic farm home.

 The mouthwatering Fyndraai Restaurant offers food that’s unpretentious, proudly local and adventurous.
 The head chef explores the diverse culinary history of the Cape, uniting European, Asian and African ingredients together in a contemporary menu.
 The restaurant is also housed inside the farm’s excavated historical cellar as part of a larger conservation project on the farm called the Dik Delta Fynbos Culinary Garden.